-The international classification for snow on the ground (Fierz et al., 2009) organizes snow grain types (also known as grain

-- 10 shapes) into main grain type classes, which can in turn be broken down into more nuanced sub-classes.
-The following grain types are typical in avalanche forecasting contexts: precipitation particles (PP), decomposing and fragmented particles (DF), round grains (RG), faceted crystals (FC) (including the sub-class rounding facets, FCxr), surface and depth hoar (SH and DH), and melt forms (MF) (including the sub-class melt-freeze crusts, MFcr).
-New snow layers mostly consist of PP and DF, SH and DH are prototypical persistent weak layers, and MFcr often promote the faceting of adjacent grains, which weakens the - interface (Jamieson, 2006).
-FC, including FCxr, can also be considered persistent weak layers, even though not every faceted 15 layer is a layer of concern according to common snow profile analysis techniques that consider combinations of grain type and grain size (amongst other properties) to identify structural weaknesses in the snowpack (Schweizer and Jamieson, 2007).
+The international classification for snow on the ground (Fierz et al., 2009) organizes snow grain types (also known as grain shapes) into main grain type classes, which can in turn be broken down into more nuanced subclasses.
+The following grain types are typical in avalanche forecasting contexts: precipitation particles (PP), decomposing and fragmented particles (DF), round grains (RG), faceted crystals (FC) (including the subclass rounding facets, FCxr), surface and depth hoar (SH and DH), and melt forms (MF) (including the subclass melt-freeze crusts, MFcr).
+New snow layers mostly consist of PP and DF; SH and DH are prototypical persistent weak layers, and MFcr layers often promote the faceting of adjacent grains, which weakens the interface (Jamieson, 2006).
+FC, including FCxr, can also be considered persistent weak layers, even though not every faceted layer is a layer of concern according to common snow profile analysis techniques that consider combinations of grain type and grain size (amongst other properties) to identify structural weaknesses in the snowpack (Schweizer and Jamieson, 2007).
 Following that concept, we use the term bulk layers for layers that constitute a large proportion of the snowpack without being structurally weak.
-While avalanche forecasters typically regard FC indicative of weaker snowpack layers, simulated - layers of FC tend to be associated with smaller faceted crystals and thicker layers that represent bulk layers rather than weak 20 layers since SNOWPACK classifies any faceted grain with a size greater than 1.5 mm as DH.
+While avalanche forecasters typically regard FC as indicative of weaker snowpack layers, simulated layers of FC tend to be associated with smaller faceted crystals and thicker layers that represent bulk layers rather than weak layers since SNOWPACK classifies any faceted grain with a size greater than 1.5 mm as DH.

-Since grain type is a categorical variable, calculating distances between non-identical grain types is non-trivial.
+Since grain type is a categorical variable, calculating distances between nonidentical grain types is nontrivial.
 Our approach builds on the original method developed by Lehning et al. (2001), who defined a matrix of normalized grain type similarities between all possible pairs of grain types based on the physics of their formation and metamorphosis.
-Their approach evaluates

-- the modeled grain type stratigraphy to identify model deficiencies and offer insight for model improvements.
-By contrast, our 25 focus is on matching layers between snow profiles and assessing their similarity for avalanche hazard assessments.
+Their approach evaluates the modeled grain type stratigraphy to identify model deficiencies and offer insight for model improvements.
+By contrast, our focus is on matching layers between snow profiles and assessing their similarity for avalanche hazard assessments.
 For the layer matching task, the similarity between grain types should indeed be evaluated partly based on their formation processes but also on the knowledge of snowpack model quirks and differences between modeled and observed profiles.
-For assessing the similarity of profiles, however, the similarity between grain types should be evaluated based on their implications for the - 30 hazard conditions rather than their formation processes.
-Thus, to make the approach more suitable for aligning snow profiles and assessing their similarity, we adapt the grain type similarity matrix of Lehning et al. (2001) for each of the two tasks separately (Table 1A, B).
-The matrices contain values between [0, 1] that represent the similarity between two grain types $g_1$ and $g_2$ .
+For assessing the similarity of profiles, however, the similarity between grain types should be evaluated based on their implications for the hazard conditions rather than their formation processes.
+Thus, to make the approach more suitable for aligning snow profiles and assessing their similarity, we adapt the grain type similarity matrix of Lehning et al. (2001) for each of the two tasks separately (Table 1a, b).
+The matrices contain values within [0, 1] that represent the similarity between two grain types g_1 and g_2 .
 Values > 0.5 indicate similarity, 0.5 implies indifference, and values < 0.5 indicate dissimilarity.
-The similarity between two grain types can be converted into a distance function $d_q(g_1,g_2)$ by subtracting the similarity from 1 (i.e., the
+The similarity between two grain types can be converted into a distance function $d_g(g_1, g_2)$ by subtracting the similarity from 1 (i.e., the similarity between identical grain types is 1, and their distance is 0) to make it comparable to the other distance functions for hardness and layer date.
+Table 1a and b are modified from the grain type similarity matrix of Lehning et al. (2001) in the following ways (i.e., cells with italic font).